MeetMartin/didauth/README.md

 authentication is a pure function that creates an authentication request URL for DID Authentication with your MATTR tenant.
 The resulting URL is intended to be used to redirect the user.

-As a result, MATTR platform calls supplied callback URL with the result that connects to your request by a supplied Request ID.
+As a result, MATTR platform calls supplied callback URL with the result that connects to your request by a supplied Challenge ID.

-We return a monad @7urtle/lambda.AsyncEffect as the output of the function: https://www.7urtle.com/documentation-7urtle-lambda#lambda-AsyncEffect
+We return a monad @7urtle/lambda.AsyncEffect as the output of the function: https://www.7urtle.com/documentation-7urtle-lambda#lambda-AsyncEffect.
+On success the monad will hold a string with a redirect URL with JWS intended for the digital wallet.
+On failure it with hold a string describing the error.

 ```
 import { authentication } from 'didauth';